OpsTrail/Kubernetes-Essentials/Section 12/ClusterUpgrade/commands.md

 ```
 - Install the latest version of kubeadm
 ```
-apt-get update && sudo apt-get install -y kubeadm='1.31.1'
+apt-get update && sudo apt-get install -y kubeadm=1.31.0-1.1
 ```
 - After installing the latest version mark kubeadm as hold.
 ```
 apt-mark hold kubeadm
 ```
 - Run the plan command.
 This command will show you that your cluster can be upgraded and fetch the latest version to which the cluster will be upgraded.
-It will also show the components with their version states.
 ```
 kubeadm upgrade plan
 ```